 The cost price for the production of renewable energy is set off in the base sum for the technology.
 These prices are defined annually in order to incorporate technological improvements and other developments on the market which affect the cost price (such as installation, construction materials, and so on).
 The yield of fossil energy is established in the correction sum.
 This method makes the level of the SDE contribution dependent on energy price developments.
 When the energy price is high, producers receive less SDE+ and more from the energy consumer.
-If the energy price is lower, they get more SDE+ and less from the energy consumer.
-This correction amount is the average energy price per category during the year of production.
-The base energy price is the lower limit for the correction amount.
+If the energy price is lower, they get more SDE+ and less from the energy price is the lower limit for the correction amount.
 When the correction amount is equal to the base energy price, the maximum grant is reached.
 The final payments are calculated per year according to the amount of energy produced and the actual energy price.